 Kriegler interviewed Stuart Fuller, KWM Global Managing Partner, for the story, who addressed the challenge of capturing work around Chinese foreign direct investment (even for a firm with an elite domestic Chinese practice as KWM maintains).
 In that interview, Fuller cited low recovery rates and competitive pricing as essential elements of seeking to secure work around Chinese foreign investment.

 The challenge of generating profit in Asia

 As Nick Seddon, a Partner with Australia’s Beaton Capital outlined in an interview for Asia Law Portal in March: “Asia is a tough market to make a profit in and almost impossible to make as profitable as the US core market when it’s firing on all eight cylinders as in 2014.
-For some firms, and Fried Frank is clearly one of them, the value of having offices in Asia (sometimes intangible) doesn’t make up for the dilution to profitability.”
+For some firms, Fried Frank is clearly one of them.
+The value of having offices in Asia (sometimes intangible) doesn’t make up for the dilution to profitability.”

 Can a remote strategy work?

 With the challenge to generating work from China and Asia in general in mind, I put the question of why this is a challenge to Chris Devonshire-Ellis, Founder of Asia-Pacific region foreign direct investment practice Dezan Shira & Associates – which maintains 28 offices and over 300 staff in operations throughout China, Hong Kong, India, Singapore, and Vietnam together with alliance partners in Indonesia, Malaysia, the Philippines and Thailand.
 The firm also maintains client liaison offices in the United States and Europe.

 Devonshire-Ellis outlined in an interview for this article that: “A lot of foreign firms came to China and established operations in the mainland and sometimes Hong Kong in order to facilitate an explosion of Chinese outbound investment.
 But in doing so, in some cases, the research underpinning these efforts was not good.